Questions intensify after Texas officer kills woman at home

 FORT WORTH, Texas (AP) — A white police officer who fatally shot a 28-year-old black woman inside her Texas home was set to be interviewed Monday by investigators as questions and outrage grow over the shooting.

-The Fort Worth Police Department said officers responded early Saturday after a neighbor called a non-emergency line to report the home’s front door had been left open.
+The Fort Worth Police Department said officers responded about 2:25 a.m.
+Saturday after a neighbor called a non-emergency line to report the home’s front door had been left open.
 The responding officer fired a shot through the home’s window, killing Atatiana Jefferson.

-A family attorney, Lee Merritt, said Jefferson was playing video games with her 8-year-old nephew when she was killed.
+Police said Jefferson was with her 8-year-old nephew when she was killed.
+A family attorney, Lee Merritt, said the pair had stayed up late playing video games and “lost track of time” when they heard noise outside of Jefferson’s bedroom window.

-“You didn’t hear the officer shout, ‘Gun, gun, gun,'” Merritt said after viewing video taken from a Fort Worth officer’s bodycam.
+“You didn’t hear the officer shout, ‘Gun, gun, gun,'” Merritt told Dallas TV station KXAS after viewing video taken from a Fort Worth officer’s bodycam.
 “He didn’t have time to perceive a threat.
 That’s murder.”

 Most Read Stories